needle-mirror/com.unity.burst/Documentation~/docs/AdvancedUsages.md

 > A few important additional notes:
 >
-> - Function pointers are compiled asynchronously by default as for jobs.
+> - Function pointers are compiled asynchronously for jobs by default.
 You can still force a synchronous compilation of function pointers by specifying this via the `[BurstCompile(SynchronousCompilation = true)]`.
 > - Function pointers have limited support for exceptions.
-As is the case for jobs, exceptions only work in the editor (`2019.3+` only) and they will result in a crash if they are used within a standalone player.
+As is the case for jobs, exceptions only work in the editor (`2019.3+` only) and they will result in a crash if they are used within a Standalone Player.
 It is recommended not to rely on any logic related to exception handling when working with function pointers.
 > - Using Burst-compiled function pointers from C# could be slower than their pure C# version counterparts if the function is too small compared to the cost of P/Invoke interop.
 > - Function pointers don't support generic delegates.
 > - Argument and return types are subject to the same restrictions as described for [`DllImport` and internal calls](CSharpLanguageSupport_BurstIntrinsics.md#dllimport-and-internal-calls).

 ## Performance Considerations

-If you are ever considering using Burst's function pointers, you should _always_ first consider whether a job would better.
+If you are ever considering using Burst's function pointers, you should _always_ first consider whether a job would be better.
 Jobs are the most optimal way to run code produced by the Burst compiler for a few reasons:

 - The superior aliasing calculations that Burst can provide with a job because of the rules imposed by the job safety system allow for much more optimizations by default.
 - You cannot pass most of the `[NativeContainer]` structs like `NativeArray` directly to function pointers, only via Job structs.
 The native container structs contain managed objects for safety checks that the Burst compiler can work around when compiling jobs, but not for function pointers.